What to see in Maramures, Romania?!

 The trains schedule varies according to season or different holidays and sometimes only the 9 AM train ride is certain, additional rides only happening if there is enough demand.

-If you want to experience traditional and authentic Maramures, then you must visit Breb, a place as rural as can be, where time seems to stand still, and where people go to church dressed in full traditional costume on Sundays.
+If you want to experience traditional and authentic Maramures, then you must visit Breb, a place as rural as can be, where time seems to stand still, and where people go to church on Sundays, dressed in full traditional costumes.

 The best time to visit would be around some of the big holidays like Palm Sunday, Easter, or Christmas to experience all the traditions that the people from Breb still keep alive.